muxd22-alt/Mono/README.md

-# Mono — Signal OS
+# Signal OS

-Mono is an externalized attention and personal signal operating system.
+Signal OS is an externalized attention and personal signal operating system.
 Every issue opened in this repository becomes an inbox item; GitHub Actions score it against your `interests.md` profile via OpenRouter, route urgent alerts directly to Telegram, classify items into 6 core pillars, and log them as permanent, numbered entries in `knowledge_base.jsonl`.

 ---